 |Print This Page Email to a Friend|

-Sarnecki and his team will manage all of the hospital’s information technology functions.
+Sarnecki and his team manage all of the hospital’s information technology functions.
 Sarnecki reports to Mike Warren, president and chief executive officer of Children’s.

 Sarnecki has held technology roles in healthcare for several years, having most recently been general manager of professional services for ClearDATA Healthcare Cloud Computing in Tempe, Ariz.
 There, he was responsible for healthcare-specific security risk assessments, security remediation, professional consulting healthcare/cloud services and web development.
 Previously, Sarnecki was chief information officer of Phoenix Children’s Hospital, Kingman Regional Medical Center and Ernst & Young management consulting.
 He has also held several interim CIO roles in the healthcare provider field, aligning IT with clinical, business and technology needs.
 Bob’s background includes several IT leadership roles, project management, applications development, management consulting, data analytics and database design.